-Shirin Abu Shaqra was born in Doha in 1978 to a Lebanese father and a Syrian mother.
-She lived in Montreal, Alexandria, Istanbul and Cairo.
-She has a Lebanese and a Canadian nationality.
-She currently resides in Beirut.
+Shirin Abu Shaqra is born in Doha to a Lebanese father and a Syrian mother.
+She lived in Beirut, Montreal, Alexandria and Istanbul.
+She currently resides in Paris.

 Shirin received her MFA with honors in 2010 from the Fresnoy, National Studio for Contemporary Arts in France.
-Before entering the artistic field, Shirin finished a master in History (2004) and a Diplôme d'Études Approfondies (DEA) in Political Science (2006) in Saint Joseph University Beirut (USJ).
-She worked for eight years researching socio-cultural changes in the Arab world at the Centre for Modern Arab Studies (CEMAM - USJ) where she published several academic articles.
+Before entering the artistic field, she finished a master in History (2004) and a Diplôme d'Études Approfondies (DEA) in Political Science (2006) at Saint Joseph University Beirut (USJ).
+She worked for eight years as a librarian and a researcher publishing several academic articles at the Centre for Modern Arab Studies (CEMAM - USJ).

 In her artwork, she uses History for it's collective memory, music for it's Dionysian effect, and animation for it's distanced wit.
 Thematically, exile and disembodiment are omnipresent elements, love and kinship a constant concern.

 To date, she has made five short films, two mixed techniques video and sound installations.
 Shirin also does 'musical voyages' for exhibitions and is a member of the research group on Ahmad Fares al Shidyaq http://archive.ceu.hu/afsrp/project-members